- Featured in:

 - Organization

-Employers will look for candidates with industry-specific soft skills when filling an open position.
-In 2023, resumes are becoming more skilled-focused.
+Employers look for candidates with industry-specific soft skills when filling an open position.
+In 2025, resumes will become more skilled-focused.

-Here is a list we’ve put together of the 130 most in-demand soft skills examples:
+Here is a list of the 130 most in-demand soft skills examples:

 Time management